chrisboden/knowledgesync/README.md

    # Folder ID would be: 1234567890abcdef
    SOURCE_FOLDER_ID=your_google_drive_folder_id

-   # Local destination folder for Markdown files
+   # Local destination folder for synced files
    # Use absolute path for best results
    DESTINATION_FOLDER=path/to/local/folder